cps-org/cps/schema.rst

 :Applies To: :object:`component`, :object:`configuration`
 :Required: No

 Specifies a list of compile definitions that must be defined when compiling code that consumes the component.
+Definitions should be in the form :string:`"FOO"` or :string:`"FOO=BAR"`.
+Additionally, a definition in the form :string:`"!FOO"` indicates that the specified symbol (``FOO``, in this example) shall be explicitly undefined (e.g. ``-UFOO`` passed to the compiler).

 :attribute:`Hints`
 ------------------